 Grohl Once Got Nirvana To Record A Death Metal Track

 During downtime on a trip to Brazil in January 1993, Nirvana booked a recording session to demo some new material for the follow-up to the hugely successful Nevermind album.
 One track from the session that ultimately didn’t make the cut on what became In Utero was a cover of Swedish death metal band Unleashed’s Onwards Into Countess Battles, which originally appeared on the band’s 1992 album Shadows In The Deep.
+“This is exactly what makes Dave amazing,” notes Igor Avidon, a self-described Grohl superfan who runs an agency by day.
+“Who else covers a Swedish death metal song while playing in a grunge band in the early 90s?
+Only Dave.”
 Strictly speaking, the track was more a Grohl track than a Nirvana track, as the talented drummer played all the instruments on it, but Kurt Cobain joined in on vocals, the pair ditching the original lyrics in favour of simply grunting the word “Meat!” over the riff.

 He Has A Secret Punk Rock Pseudonym